The Kejimkujik Southwest Nova Volunteer Program

-Stewards help to protect endangered Blanding’s turtle nests, survey the shoreline with botanists for rare Atlantic Coastal Plain Flora species, monitor changes in water quality, create habitat for the Monarch Butterfly, monitor and track brook trout, survey and participate in research for the endangered Piping Plover, search for Eastern Ribbonsnakes, count loons on lakes in southwest Nova Scotia, provide information to visitors in the Keji campground, help remove exotic species like glossy buckthorn and green crabs, and much more.
+Stewards help to protect endangered Blanding’s turtle nests, monitor and track brook trout, survey and participate in research for the endangered Piping Plover, count loons on lakes in southwest Nova Scotia, and provide information to visitors in the Keji campground as Campground Hosts.

 Volunteers work directly with researchers and staff on a range of projects to restore, protect, monitor and conserve the greater Kejimkujik ecosystem.
 As a volunteer, you will gain a deeper connection to this extraordinary natural environment.
 At the same time, you’ll play a very important role in helping to preserve and protect the animals and plants that depend on healthy habitats to survive.

 Get involved in Piping Plover surveys at the Keji Seaside and help to monitor and locate plover pairs.
-In the fall, work with the team to restore piping plover nesting habitat.
-Volunteers can also also pitch in with the annual beach cleanup, which reduces the garbage build-up on key beaches used by these birds and other wildlife.
+Volunteers can also pitch in with the annual beach cleanup, which reduces the garbage build-up on key beaches used by these birds and other wildlife.

 Months: Plover nesting surveys (May-July), Habitat Restoration (August-September)

-In June, volunteers can participate in Blanding’s turtle nest monitoring at Kejimkujik, McGowan Lake and Pleasant River and protect turtle nests once they are laid with enclosures.
+In June, volunteers can participate in Blanding’s turtle nest monitoring at Kejimkujik, McGowan Lake and Pleasant River and protect turtle nests with enclosures.
 This reduces nest predation by raccoons and increases the number of young turtles in the population.
 Volunteers can also assist with radio-tracking throughout the summer and hatchling emergence in the fall.

 Months: June (turtle nesting), June-November (radio-tracking), September-October (hatchling emergence)